parttimenerd/temci/README.md

 - `exec` is the sub program that takes a run config an benchmarks all the included program blocks
 - `--out out.yaml` tells temci where to store the YAML file containing the benchmarking results
+- the measured `__ov-time` property is just a time information used by temci internally

 Now you have a YAML result file that has the following structure: